F10S4NT/F10S4NT/README.md

 - Incident, problem, and change management following ITIL guidelines.
 - Coordinating with cross-functional teams to ensure system reliability.

+## 🛠️ Incident Management & Postmortems

+I am actively learning how to **manage incidents and perform postmortems (PIRs)** to improve system reliability and processes.

+### Key Practices
+- **Incident Documentation:** Tracking incidents with timeline, impact, and resolution.
+- **Root Cause Analysis:** Identifying technical, process, or human errors.
+- **Postmortems / PIRs:** Reflecting on incidents to extract lessons learned and preventive actions.
+- **Continuous Improvement:** Implementing fixes, monitoring, and automated alerts to prevent recurrence.

 > This experience provides a solid foundation for my **DevOps journey**, giving practical insight into **operations, monitoring, and IT service management**.

 ---